Dig in with On-Farm Learning

 July 21 | Johnson Farms | Madison, SD

-Join 2013 MOSES Farmer of the Year Charlie Johnson and his family for their annual field day and bus tour in South Dakota!
-This year the importance of good crop rotation management in an organic system will be presented by local NRCS agronomist Eric Barsness.
-Eric will also speak on grazing practices, and in addition provide a rainfall simulator demonstration, showing how heavy rainfall can impact different soils and how good crop rotations and other management practices contribute to resilient, healthy soil.
-Oat trials in their fourth year, conducted by SDSU on the Johnson Farm, will also be one of the bus tour stops.
-Lunch will also be provided.
+We joined 2013 MOSES Farmer of the Year Charlie Johnson and his family for their annual field day and bus tour in South Dakota!
+This year the importance of good crop rotation management in an organic system was presented by local NRCS agronomist Eric Barsness.
+Eric also spoke on grazing practices, and in addition provide a rainfall simulator demonstration, showing how heavy rainfall can impact different soils and how good crop rotations and other management practices contribute to resilient, healthy soil.
+Oat trials in their fourth year, conducted by SDSU on the Johnson Farm, were also one of the bus tour stops.

 Hughes Farms Field Day

 July 27 | 9:00 am – 2:30 pm| Hughes Farms | Janesville, WI

 This field day highlighted the diversity and innovations at the Hughes Farm in Janesville, WI.
 Farming over 5000 acres in a parallel operation consisting of both conventional and organic practices, the Hughes have succeeded in developing diverse rotations and markets.
 This field day, in partnership with Marbleseed (formerly known as MOSES), discussed and showcased the various innovations on the farm related to the diversity of crops included in the crop rotation.